mesosphere/dcos-docs-site/pages/services/spark/2.1.0-2.2.1-1/hdfs/index.md

 ---
-post_title: Configure Spark for HDFS
+layout: layout.pug
+excerpt:
+title: Integration with HDFS
-nav_title: HDFS
+navigationTitle: HDFS
-menu_order: 20
+menuWeight: 20
-enterprise: 'no'
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-commons -->